 But nonetheless all of the aforementioned folks called themselves proudly participants in the polyamorous lifestyle – accentuating the very fact vehemently and noisily, especially in order to distinguish oneself from the next neighbour, who was claiming exactly the same privilege for himself…Those pervasive differences of opinion appeared to reduce the promised characteristics of honesty, responsibility and commitment – which once motivated myself to the crossover to Polyamory – to mere negotiable footnotes.

-You might think that such ambiguities could simply be discovered by asking questions, and thus shifting the conversation to start a discussion.
-However, people who ask “What do you mean by that?” or “What does this look like in everyday life?” only receive confused looks, and occasionally even angry snaps, regardless of whether the conversation was about monogamous or polyamorous issues.
+The second step, an open discourse on polyamory, is thus repressed from the beginning.
+If someone nevertheless tries to clarify ambiguities or to shift the conversation to start a discussion, by asking questions such as “What do you mean by that?” or “What does this look like in everyday life?”, they will only receive confused looks, and occasionally even angry snaps, regardless of whether the conversation was about monogamous or polyamorous issues.
 In fact, to inquire about meaning and implementation in real life is perceived as a disruption, because it reveals that there is not as much common ground in the community as all participants would like to believe.

-Because of the very different wishes and objectives and their obfuscation, the feeling of the poly community as a real community is, in most cases, just big talk.
+Because of the very different wishes and objectives – and their obfuscation – the feeling of the poly community as a real community is, in most cases, just big talk.
 People who seek the benefits the community promises, such as support for a struggling relationship or a talk among friends, will quickly discover indifference where they had seen interest, and rejection from what looked like a potential friend.
-The respective individual probably had a different understanding of polyamory the whole time which could remain hidden long enough by the use of too inclusive language.
+The respective individual probably had a different motive the whole time which could remain hidden long enough by the use of too inclusive language.

 Oligotropos draws the same conclusion: